Five ways hybrid cloud can improve your disaster recovery capabilities

 A complete DR solution has traditionally been both complex and expensive to deploy.

-Ideally, an organisation has two locations: a primary data centre and a separate location that supports the operation should the main site fail.
+Ideally, an organisation has two locations: a primary data center and a separate location that supports the operation should the main site fail.

 But maintaining this type of environment is cost prohibitive, hence the reason why secondary sites are mostly deployed by larger companies with deep pockets and fully staffed IT departments.